What is Lemongrass Essential Oil?

 2. Skin and Hair Health

 One of the major benefits of lemongrass essential oil is its skin healing properties.
 Add lemongrass oil to your shampoo, conditioner, deodorant, soap, and lotion.
 It is an effective cleanser for all skin types and its antiseptic and astringent properties make it an excellent natural toner.
-Rubbing this oil into your hair, scalp, and body, you can alleviate headaches or muscle pain.
+Rubbing this oil into your hair, scalp, and body, you can alleviate headaches or muscle soreness.

 Lemongrass oil can also strengthen your hair follicles, so if you are suffering from hair loss or an itchy scalp, massage a few drops of lemongrass oil into your scalp for a few minutes and then rinse.